Carl D. Perkins Career and Technical Education Act

 Get more information on these and other workforce programs at Workforce Training Results report.

-Perkins was reauthorized in July 2018.
+The Perkins Act was reauthorized in July 2018.
 Learn about the changes here.

 More About Perkins and CTE